Need for Capital Structure Analysis

 Static Trade-Off Theory

 As the name suggests, this theory seeks to trade off the cost of risks and exposures with the tax saving benefits of using debt.
-It contends that there exists an optimal proportion of debt for an optimum capital structure.
+It contends that an optimal proportion of debt exists for an optimum capital structure.

 The point at which: